C++ and Bazel

 )

-• hdrs — public headers; consumers of this target may #include them.
+• hdrs — public headers; consumers may #include.

 • deps — other cc_library targets needed at link time.
-Their public headers also become visible to this target.
+Public headers become visible.

 • copts, linkopts, defines — per-target flags.

-• includes — directories added to the include path of consumers (use sparingly; prefer strip_include_prefix / include_prefix).
+• includes — dirs added to consumers' include path (use sparingly; prefer strip_include_prefix / include_prefix).

-The srcs vs hdrs distinction matters: only files in hdrs are visible to dependents.
+• srcs vs hdrs matters: only hdrs files visible to dependents.

 4.2 cc_binary